Secular Medicine Saves Lives

 Proof That The Religious Right Is Wrong About Embryonic Stem Cell Research

 The Vatican and the Catholic Church have sided with the evangelical community here in the United States of America on opposing embryonic stem cell research in any manner.
 What I find so hypocritical about all these Catholic priests always appearing on television with their smug looks to denounce embryonic stem cell research as the destruction of human life and murder of unborn children is that, at the same time, many of the higher-ups in their organization have covered up sex crimes against children as young as 6 and 7 years old to protect pedophile priests from the law for years and perhaps for even centuries.
 As the above YouTube video described, Christian fundamentalists and ultraconservative politicians just love the death penalty; and I am not going to deny that I also find capital punishment attractive in a sense that there are viciously barbaric individuals whose heinous crimes warrant the untimely ending of their lives.
-I find it outrageous that Charles Manson was able to get off of death row after the Supreme Court of the United States ruled to abolish the death penalty throughout our country back in 1972.
+I find it outrageous that Charles Manson was able to get off of death row after the Supreme Court of California ruled to abolish the death penalty in their state and shortly before the Supreme Court of the United States ruled to abolish the death penalty throughout our country back in 1972.
 However, I am an agnostic who does not adhere to any set of Biblical standards that I find to make no sense to me.
 On the other hand, Christian fundamentalists and also ultraconservative politicians, most of who are extremely religious, are always citing the *Sixth Commandment of The Holy Bible, which states “Thou Shall Not Kill,” as their reason for opposing embryonic stem cell research while they hypocritically encourage legislators to expand capital punishment. (*Note - this is the Fifth Commandment of The Holy Bible in the Catholic faith.)
 My feelings regarding people who deserve to be on death row is that these individuals have used up every second chance that society has given them.
 However, Christian fundamentalists shouldn’t really have the option of viewing capital punishment in that light, because their religion deems all life as sacred and The Holy Bible repeatedly encourages devout Christians to love and forgive their enemies.

 Although I consider myself to be pro-life, most Christian fundamentalists would probably snipe at me for claiming to be so in that I completely support embryonic stem cell research.
 However, the way that I see it is that any cell that is grown outside the body in a laboratory culture dish is not technically a living human being and should never be considered as such.
 Many Americans are more concerned about being cured of their ailments, some of which may be deadly, than they are about what some book that was written nearly two millenniums ago states.
 Moreover, Christian fundamentalists are interpreting The Holy Bible in this respect to state what they want it to state regarding embryonic stem cell research.
 The Holy Bible was written long before any major scientific breakthrough was ever accomplished, and, therefore, such a publication could never fairly address the morality of embryonic stem cell research or any other medical procedure that cures deadly diseases.
 The hypocrisy of how Christian fundamentalists and ultraconservative politicians approach the subject of embryonic stem cell research and medical science in general is that these evangelicals are always preaching about how it is one’s obligation to God to accept any suffering that he allows to come that person’s way.
 These people are so emphatic about preaching about suffering, so long as it is not their own.
 However, whenever they find themselves in much pain and in need of being cured of a deadly disease that only embryonic stem cell research or any other medical breakthrough that they condemn can cure, they always somehow manage to find some loophole in their belief system to condone their use of such methods, even if they have to fabricate some ludicrous story on how the ghost of Jesus Christ appeared before them and approved their actions to do so.
 Otherwise, these religious fanatics stand in the way of such needed advancements in medical science and medical technology.